cpu0x00/bypassing-udp-vpn-restriction/README.md

 	- its there in case something gone wrong with the automate script so destroying the stuff wouldn't take much time

-- the (automate.py) script does it all in one time don't use the (automate_destroy.py) unless needed
+- the (create_as_server.py) script does it all in one time don't use the (automate_destroy.py) unless needed

 - the (openvpn-automated-install.sh) is just an edited version of (Nyr's) <a href="https://github.com/Nyr/openvpn-install"> openvpn-install</a> script , credit for <a href="https://github.com/Nyr">Nyr</a> for making this amazing script

-- change this variable to your digitalocean api key in both python scripts: (API_TOKEN)
+- change this variable to your digitalocean api key in both python scripts: (API_TOKEN)  in the digitalocean folder

+### AWS

+- the (create_as_server_aws.py) supports two modes, the first one which is probably gonna be ran once which is the --setup `python3 create_as_server_aws.py --setup` this mode does 3 things:
+	- creates ssh keys that will be used in the future
+	- imports the keys into your aws account
+	- creates the needed security groups for the machine to work
+- once done you don't need to run the setup again (unless for a new aws account)

+- the script automates the following (normal mode `python3 create_as_server_aws.py`):
+	- creates an aws t2.nano instance and configures it with the imported ssh-keys and the created security groups
+	- downloads the (openvpn-automated-install.sh) to the machine
+	- sets up the openvpn server
+	- downloads the openvpn client to your localmachine
+	- re-writes the openvpn client to make it usable
+	- connects with the downloaded openvpn client to the created OpenVpn access server
+	- terminates the EC2 instance once pressed CTRL-C

+- you need to replace those variables with your own keys from your aws account: (ec2_ak, ec2_sak)
+	- ec2_ak = AccessKey
+	- ec2_sak = SecurityAccessKeys
+- how to get the keys?!  <a href="https://www.geeksforgeeks.org/launching-aws-ec2-instance-using-python/"> Geek For Geeks</a> have you covered ;) (AWS account with privileges) part

+- the aws method doesn't have an (automate_destroy) so if something gone wrong you gonna need to log-in to your aws and terminate the instance yourself

 ## costs ##

+### DigitalOcean

-from digital ocean i used debian-11 with shared cpu and regular with ssd the second cheapest machine (6$/mo)
+-from digital ocean i used debian-11 with shared cpu and regular with ssd the second cheapest machine (6$/mo)

-my usage is per hour and i destroy it after i finish so it cost per hour:
+- my usage is per hour and i destroy it after i finish so it cost per hour:

-0.009$/hour = 0.216$/day (even if you gonna go crazy and hack for 24 hours straight it still pretty damn good ;)
+- 0.009$/hour = 0.216$/day (even if you gonna go crazy and hack for 24 hours straight it still pretty damn good ;)

+### AWS

+- FREE for 12 MONTH
+- 0.0069$/h after the first year